mdominguezd/s11_cats_report.github.io/sections/methodology.md

 ### CI/CD pipeline

 Finally, a Gitlab CI/CD pipeline was created to automate the creation of the catalog using the [s11-cats repository](https://gitlab.com/satelligence/s11-cats), the deployment of eoAPI and extra services and the ingestion of the catalog into the deployed version of the dynamic catalog.
+This step was done with the assistance of the host supervisor and consisted of the creation of automated jobs that would run every time the [s11-cats repository](https://gitlab.com/satelligence/s11-cats) would be updated.

 ### Comparison with baseline scenario